Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     ![Review list of registered models that reference dataset in Azure Machine Learning studio.](media/devops-build-outputs-05.png 'Registered dataset model references in Azure Machine Learning studio')

-6. Log in to the [Azure Portal](https://portal.azure.com), open your **Resource Group, Workspace, Images** section and observe the deployment image created during the build pipeline: `compliance-classifier-image`.
+6. @Bram: to be deleted: Log in to the [Azure Portal](https://portal.azure.com), open your **Resource Group, Workspace, Images** section and observe the deployment image created during the build pipeline: `compliance-classifier-image`.

     ![Review deployment image in Azure Portal.](media/devops-build-outputs-06.png 'Images in Azure Portal')